Life in Tanzania

 KiliKidsendofharvest.jpg

-Tanzania is also a country where woman's rights leave much to be desired.
-Often times it is the boys who are chosen to attend school while the girls remain at home.
-Domestic violence and abuse of women is a widespread, yet largely undocumented, problem in Tanzania.
+Tanzania is a country where woman's rights leave much to be desired.
+Often it is the boys who are chosen to attend school while the girls remain at home.
+Domestic violence and abuse of women is a widespread, yet a largely undocumented problem in Tanzania.
 Women who find themselves in such situations often have no way to escape.
 In addition, since the man is traditionally the bread winner, death by accident or disease of the husband can often leave the remaining wife and children without many options or ways to make a living.

 13-(page-6).JPG